TabSpace/grunt-svn-workflow/README.md

 Be sure that you have stored the svn password, for now these tasks can't give you a prompt that need the password .

-Reference demo file to configure your task file, or just copy the configuration.
+Reference example file to configure your task file, or just copy the configuration.

 ## svnConfig task
 _Set your svn configs in this task , and put the `svnConfig` task in your svn operation task queue._